joshmgross/ty/README.md

 ### PlanetScale

-Create a PlanetScale database using your preferred method of choice.
+Create a PlanetScale database named `ty` using your preferred method of choice.

 https://planetscale.com/docs/tutorials/planetscale-quick-start-guide

+Run the commands in `schema.sql` in a `pscale shell` or Web Console to set up your database.

 ### Cloudflare Hyperdrive

 [Docs](https://developers.cloudflare.com/hyperdrive/examples/connect-to-mysql/mysql-database-providers/planetscale/)

 Create a `read/write` password in Planetscale for your database and save the connection URL in `.dev.vars`

 ```yaml
 DATABASE_URL=